X

 As we age, portions of our metabolic processes slow.
 It starts in our cells.

-• Aging cells have poor cellular signaling.
-Cells send messages to each other, which enable our metabolism to stay balanced.
-This messaging system can go awry with aging, resulting in imbalance metabolism and immunity.
+- Aging cells have poor cellular signaling.
+Cells send messages to each other, which enables our metabolism to stay balanced.
+This messaging system can go awry with aging, resulting in an imbalanced metabolism and immunity.

 This is why many people entering middle age feel their metabolism is “slowing down.”
 It isn’t that the metabolism has actually slowed down such that it would be classified medically as a slow metabolism.
 Rather, our cellular function is declining, which causes our metabolism to become imbalanced.